New to Naked Wines?

 I. Right to complain

 In the event that you wish to make a complaint about how we process your personal data, please contact us in the first instance at firstname.lastname@example.org and we will endeavour to deal with your request as soon as possible.
 If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
-You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.
 Our supervisory authority is the Information Commissioner’s Office.
 You can contact them here: https://ico.org.uk

 For details of the way we process information relating to external candidates please refer to our recruitment data retention policy: www.nakedwines.com/terms#recruitmentdata